chef/automate/components/docs-chef-io/content/automate/large_compliance_report.md

 The impact depends on different factors like network configuration, machine configuration.
 Here is a benchmark test summary report run on

-- Instance Type: c4.4xlarge
+- Instance Type: 16 vCpu, 30 GiB memory
-- Reports uploaded: 20K
+- Number of Compliance Targets: 20K
+- OpenSearch and Postgres are deployed internally

 | Report Size | Supported Concurrency |
 | --- | --- |